praggnyaKanungo/Personal_Website/README.md

 I plan to add more interactive features and projects to my portfolio as I continue to grow as a developer and researcher.

-## Special Thank Yous!
+## Acknowledgements

-I would like to give  special thank you to my peer, Geethan Sundaram who gave me this idea of creating a personal website that resembles a terminal.
-It was a idea that really stuck with me, and he encouraged me to make it myself.
+I would like to give a special thank you to my peer, Geethan Sundaram, who had mentioned in a conversation that making a personal website that resembles a terminal would be very cool.
+It was an idea that really stuck with me, and with his encouragements to actually try it out, I ended up pursuing it.
+Thanks, Geethan!

 ---

 Please feel free to explore my portfolio and reach out if you'd like to connect!